José Estrada Sr.: WWWF, Japan and Early career (1975-1983)

 Migrated to New York in 1959.
 Served a tour of duty with the United States Army in the Vietnam War.
 Estrada made his professional wrestling debut in 1975 in his native Puerto Rico working for the local World Wrestling Council (WWC) promotion.
 In WWC he was given the masked ring character Super Médico I ("Super Medic 1"), teaming with Super Médico II to form Los Super Médicos, sometimes also referred to simply as Los Médicos, often wrestling clad in all white.
-On December 25, 1976 the team defeated Hercules Ayala and Victor Jovica to win the WWC North American Tag Team Championship.
-Los Super Médicos held the titles until March 4, 1977 where they were defeated by the team of Danny and Michel Martel.
+On December 25, 1976, the team defeated Hercules Ayala and Victor Jovica to win the WWC North American Tag Team Championship.
+Los Super Médicos held the titles until March 4, 1977, where they were defeated by the team of Danny and Michel Martel.
 By 1978, Estrada found himself working for the New York-based World Wide Wrestling Federation (WWWF) Carlos José Estrada, sometimes billed simply as Carlos Estrada or José Estrada.
 On January 20, 1978, Estrada defeated Tony Garea in a tournament final to win the WWWF Junior Heavyweight Championship, a championship that had been inactive for at least six years prior to the tournament.
 Three days later Estrada dropped the championship to Tatsumi Fujinami who would then bring the championship with him to Japan.
 In 1981 he returned to Puerto Rico as Super Médico I, teaming with Super Médico II to win the North American Tag Team Championship from Los Pastores ("The Sheepherders"; Luke Williams and Butch Miller) in April, only to lose them back to Los Pastores in May after a brief, but bloody storyline feud between the two teams.
+In 1982, he wrestled as The White Angel in the WWF.
 He would continue to work for the WWWF, now simply the WWF after his brief return to Puerto Rico and also worked for the Japanese New Japan Pro-Wrestling (NJPW) promotion through the WWF's tours of Japan.